Thoughts On Dark Matter – What Is Dark Matter?

 Dark Matter is a matter that we cannot see because it doesn’t reflect light, so our sensors cannot reveal it.
 Dark Energy is energy in the Universe that we know must exist but cannot see and currently don’t completely understand.
 Recently, I was asked this question, and this is the answer I gave, maybe you can explain it better, if so, that just shows your intelligence and understanding of these concepts.
 Now then, here are my thoughts on this topic;

-If you don’t know what’s there, they are, once you know, you have to change the equation or add-in that difference.
-So, the equation is slightly off, or there is ‘something else’ or ‘something else’ there.
+If you don’t know what’s there, they are, once you know, you have to change the equation or add in that difference.
+So, the equation is slightly off, or there is ‘something else’ or ‘something else’.
 Whatever is there that we now call dark matter – or dark energy depending on how the equation is finally balanced out, providing it is correct, it won’t be dark once we know.
 We also know that things can change from matter to energy and/or be in a state in between.

 If photons have a very tiny mass, but there are so many to light up everything, maybe that is the missing issue, if the light is bent around and around objects, there is much more of it than we are measuring, how much?
 If the universe is not expanding, but the light is moving around, it might appear to be expanding when it’s not, then the equation won’t match either.

 I have so many questions about all this stuff.
-From what I am reading and all the sub-theories, it is possible we will get to the answer soon – that is if someone hasn’t already figured it out but is not considered to be a learned physics expert so none of their papers are considered worthy if they have written one at all.
+From what I am reading and all the sub-theories, we may get to the answer soon – that is if someone hasn’t already figured it out but is not considered to be a learned physics expert so none of their papers are considered worthy if they have written one at all.